hsteissberg/Markdown/FRESCO_Intro.md

 Abbreviated recap of Tasks 1-3

-Next steps - move to 1.1, hanging chads, test case study
+Next steps - move to 1.1, hanging chads, new case study, training and workshop